My First Microservice

 Create the Service

-Note: Your version of Visual Studio might look different than the following screenshots.
+: Your version of Visual Studio might look different than the following screenshots. -

 Uncheck ‘Place solution and project in same directory’ option if it is selected.